 If the mentoring program was to exert spillover effects on non-treated youths who attend the same school or classroom as treated youth, estimated treatment effects would be attenuated.
 To get an idea on the possible relevance of spillover effects for our results, we perform two types of non-experimental analyses that relate control-group performance to measures of the extent of program participation in a school or classroom (see Heller et al. (2017)).
-We calculate three versions of the measure of program participation, each leading to very similar results: the total number of treated pupils in the school cohort, the total number of treated pupils in the classroom, we standardize the program participation variables for comparability and refer to them as Treated pupils.
+We calculate three versions of the measure of program participation, each leading to very similar results: the total number of treated pupils in the school cohort, the total number of treated pupils in the classroom, and the share of treated pupils in the classroom.
+We standardize the program participation variables for comparability and refer to them as Treated pupils.